UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 Requirements:
   1. Azure account with ability to create a new project.

-For this workbook We will need an Azure project with work items, an Azure git repository, and a build pipeline that creates repository tags whens it runs.
-We will also need an Azure access token.
+For this workbook, you will need an Azure project with work items, an Azure git repository, and a build pipeline that creates repository tags whens it runs. **The Azure project name must match you UCD application name.** You will also need an Azure access token.
+The following steps demonstrate the minimum setup.

+(🔀 Alternative: See how far you can get with an existing project and/or repository)

 ## 1.1 Create Workbook Project